-Two men accused of shipping fentanyl from California to Baton Rouge
+Two men accused of shipping fentanyl disguised as protein powder from California to Baton Rouge

 Latest Weather Blog

-Two men accused of shipping fentanyl from California to Baton Rouge
+Two men accused of shipping fentanyl disguised as protein powder from California to Baton Rouge

 BATON ROUGE - Two men are accused of shipping Fentanyl from California into Baton Rouge, recently filed court documents show.